-As fate would have it baseball gave me many opportunities to meet and observe some boyhood heroes, and some of truly unique people I’ve ever met.
-This past Easter weekend puts me in mind of one of the most unique…a guy nicknamed “The Bird”.
+As fate would have it baseball has given me many opportunities to meet and observe some very special people, and some of the most unique I’ll ever meet.
+As we embark on another chapter of ‘hope springs eternal’ this weekend I remember one of the most unique…a guy they called “The Bird”.

 You’re very familiar by now with my penchant for writing about anniversaries of the passing of famous people – entertainers, military personalities, and especially the sports heroes of my youth.

-Well, this past Easter weekend marked the anniversary of the passing of one of the most unique people I ever met in my 50 years around baseball.
-It happened during the seven-plus seasons I spent umpiring in the minor leagues, and indeed it’s been years since I’d even thought about him.
-But April the 13th, 2009, was the day that one of baseball’s most colorful figures passed away well before anyone could have imagined.
+And as I prepared for this weekend’s opening of the 2023 college baseball season I found a slip of paper in a box full of slips of paper…from one of the most unique people I’ve met in my 50 years around baseball.
+It happened during the seven-plus seasons I spent umpiring in the minor leagues, and indeed it’s been years since I’d even thought about Mark ‘The Bird’ Fidrych.

-You see, in 1976 there was no bigger name in baseball than that of Detroit Tiger rookie Mark Fidrych.
-He burst upon the scene that season, pitched well, but it was his personality and frank humanity that endeared him to not only the sporting public, but people who didn’t know a thing about baseball, or even cared.
+But back in 1976 there was no bigger name in baseball than that of Detroit Tiger rookie Mark Fidrych.
+He burst upon the scene that season, and pitched well.
+But it was his personality and frank humanity that endeared him to not only the sporting public, but people who didn’t know a thing about baseball, or even cared.
 They just liked “The Bird”.

-Fidrych won the Rookie of The Year award in the American League in 1976 and finished second in the Cy Young Award voting.
-He was a character – talking the ball as if to will it where he wanted it in the strike zone.
+Fidrych won the Rookie of The Year award in the American League in 1976, winning 19 games, and finished second in the Cy Young Award voting.
+He was a character, entertaining, talking the baseball as if to will it where he wanted it to go in the strike zone.

 He would get on his hands and knees and manicure the pitching mound to his liking, even between at bats.

 I first saw him in the spring of 1975, umpiring in my first minor camp with the Detroit Tigers, in Lakeland, Florida.
-On the back fields of what they called “Tigertown”, they would have the minor leaguers play intra-squad games each day, and that’s where the rookie signees cut their teeth on professional baseball.
-That spring…Fidrych was one of the rookies.
+On the back fields of what they called “Tigertown” the minor leaguers played intra-squad games each day, and that’s where the rookie signees cut their teeth on professional baseball.
+That spring, in 1975…Fidrych was one of the rookies.

 Within a week he had been moved up to the Lakeland squad, the Tigers’ top A-Ball team in the Florida State League.
 He didn’t throw overly hard (maybe 90 mph), but he threw strikes and he threw the ball with movement.
 He could spot his breaking pitch, which amounted to a three-quarter delivery slider.

-I saw him during the season in the Florida State League, pitching for Lakeland, and he had so-so success.
-The records online state that he won 5 and lost 9.
+Then I saw him during the season in the Florida State League, pitching for Lakeland, and he had so-so success.
+The records online list that he won 5 games, and lost 9.

-The following spring (1976) I was sent to the Royals camp in Sarasota, and missed seeing him altogether when visiting teams came to play.
-Imagine my surprise when I saw that Mark Fidrych had made the opening day roster of the Tigers big league club.
+The following spring (1976) I was assigned to the Royals camp in Sarasota, and missed seeing him altogether when visiting teams came in to play.
+In fact, I never even thought of Mark Fidrych that spring until to my surprise I saw that he had made the opening day roster of the Tigers’ big league club.

 The fun was short-lived for the sake of his big league career, because injuries set in and Mark Fidrych set about seeking answers, and remedies, for a sore arm.
-He made one brief try at a comeback with the Tigers in 1979 and ’80 before being sent down to Triple A Evansville, where I met up with him for a second time.
+He made one brief try at a comeback with the Tigers in 1979 and again in 1980 before being sent down to Triple A Evansville, where I met up with him for a second time.

 It was my second year in the American Association (AAA) and Fidrych was sent there to find whatever was left of his baseball career.
-Sitting on the bench before a game in venerable old Bosse Field one night, Fidrych walked up to me and stuck out his hand.
+Sitting in the front row of the box seats before a game in tired old Bosse Field one night, Fidrych walked up to me and stuck out his hand.

 “Hey, I remember you from Lakeland,” he said.
 “Where you been?”